 Where can you find out more information?

 If you have a concern relating to the way we are collecting or using your personal data, we would always ask you to raise your concern with us in the first instance.
 You can e-mail the Data Protection Officer or ask for a conversation with them at any time.
-Alternatively, you can contact the Information Commissioner’s Office at https://ico.org.uk/concerns.
+Alternatively, you can contact the Information Commissioner’s Office at h ttps://ico.org.uk/concerns.